Simple realizability of complete abstract topological graphs simplified: Introduction

 Theorem~\ref{veta_konecna_charakterizace} is an analogue of a similar characterization of simple monotone drawings of $K_n$ by forbidden $5$-tuples, and pseudolinear drawings of $K_n$ by forbidden $4$-tuples~\cite{BFK15_monotone}.

-\'Abrego et al.~\cite{Aetal15_allgood,A14_pers} independently verified that simple complete topological graphs with up to nine vertices can be characterized by forbidden rotation systems of five-vertex subgraphs; see Section~\ref{sec_preliminaries} for the definition.
+It is known that the set of pairs of crossing edges in a simple complete topological graph determines its rotation system, up to inversion~\cite{G05_complete,K11_simple_real}, and vice versa~\cite{K09_enumeration,PT04_how}; see Proposition~\ref{prop_poradi_na_hvezde} for an extension of this correspondence and Section~\ref{sec_preliminaries} for the definitions. \'Abrego et al.~\cite{Aetal15_allgood,A14_pers} independently verified that simple complete topological graphs with up to nine vertices can be characterized by forbidden rotation systems of five-vertex subgraphs.
 They conjectured that the same characterization is true for all simple complete topological graphs~\cite{A14_pers}.
 This conjecture now follows by combining their result for six-vertex graphs with Theorem~\ref{veta_konecna_charakterizace}.
 This gives a finite characterization of \emph{realizable abstract rotation systems} defined in~\cite[Sect.
 3.5]{K13_improved}, where it was also stated that such a characterization was not likely~\cite[p.
 739]{K13_improved}.
 The fact that only $5$-tuples are sufficient for the characterization by rotation systems should perhaps not be too surprising, as rotation systems characterize simple drawings of $K_n$ more economically, using only $O(n^2\log n)$ bits, whereas AT-graphs need $\Theta(n^4)$ bits.

-In Section~\ref{section_picture_hanging} we show a construction of two simple curves related to the picture hanging puzzles studied by Demaine et al.~\cite{DDMMRP14_picture_hanging}, which could be of independent interest.
-The construction provides infinitely many irreducible configurations responsible for multiple crossings of two curves, using an arbitrary number of ``nails'' restricting the movement of the curves, and minimal in the sense that after removing an arbitrary nail, it is possible to eliminate all the crossings by a continuous deformation of the curves.